GrosSlava/gaml-c/Documentation/LanguageStandard/4-Variables/02-LeftRightHand.md

 Values and objects can be left or right hand operands.

-Left hand operand - it is named variable. \
+Left hand operand - it is named variable with address in memory. \
 Right hand operand - anything that is not left hand.